Experiments on animals are cruel and unethical, but did you know they don’t even lead to treatments and cures for humans?

-In September, U.S. Rep. Lucille Roybal-Allard (D-Calif.) confronted NIH—the largest funder worldwide of experiments on animals—about its failure to keep and make public a basic inventory of the number and species of animals it uses in research.
+In September 2019, U.S. Rep. Lucille Roybal-Allard (D-Calif.) confronted NIH—the largest funder worldwide of experiments on animals—about its failure to keep and make public a basic inventory of the number and species of animals it uses in experimentation.
 She called on the agency to count the animals and provide a plan to reduce the number it uses.
-See her letter to NIH Director Francis Collins.
+See her letter to then–NIH Director Francis Collins.

 —What You Can Do—

-We need lawmakers to understand how much money NIH currently wastes.
-Please send a polite e-mail to your members of Congress, urging them to mandate that NIH stop throwing away tax dollars on cruel and useless animal experiments and instead focus on modern, non-animal research methods.
+We need all lawmakers to understand how much money NIH currently wastes.
+Please send a polite e-mail to your members of Congress urging them to mandate that NIH stop throwing away taxpayer money on cruel, useless animal experiments and instead focus on modern, non-animal research methods.